damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/index.md

 ## Content

 * The content doesn't have to be about GitLab, it can also be other content aimed at developers, Hacker News or team leads.
-* You need to have high quality and high volume
+* You need to have high quality and high volume, great times are in the [Priceonomics content marketing handbook](http://priceonomics.com/the-content-marketing-handbook/).
 * What worked for Apigee was the 'collaboration in the 21st century' theme
 * Videos with good screencasts, great subtitles, and narratives are expensive but popular, and hard to copy (what does happens to written content), Realm.io does a lot of good videos, for example [about Swift](https://realm.io/news/top-5-swift-videos-of-2014/)
 * A reading club such as [a NoSQL summer](http://nosqlsummer.org/)